White supremacy in the United States: Later 20th century

+The slogan "white power" was popularized by American Nazi Party leader George Lincoln Rockwell, who used the term in a debate with Stokely Carmichael of the Black Panther Party after Carmichael issued a call for "black power".
+Rockwell advocated a return to white control of all American institutions, and violently opposed any minority advancement.
+He rejected the Nazi idea of "master race", however, and accepted all white European nationalities in his ideology, including Turks.

 After the mid-1960s, white supremacy remained an important ideology to the American far-right.
 According to Kathleen Belew, a historian of race and racism in the United States, white militancy shifted after the Vietnam War from supporting the existing racial order to a more radical position (self-described as "white power" or "white nationalism") committed to overthrowing the United States government and establishing a white homeland.
 Such anti-government militia organizations are one of three major strands of violent right-wing movements in the United States, with white-supremacist groups (such as the Ku Klux Klan, neo-Nazi organizations, and racist skinheads) and a religious fundamentalist movement (such as Christian Identity) being the other two.
 Howard Winant writes that, "On the far right the cornerstone of white identity is belief in an ineluctable, unalterable racialized difference between whites and nonwhites."
 In the view of philosopher Jason Stanley, white supremacy in the United States is an example of the fascist politics of hierarchy, in that it "demands and implies a perpetual hierarchy" in which whites dominate and control non-whites.

+One influential white nationalist in the United States was William Luther Pierce, who founded the National Alliance in 1974.

+In the United States a movement calling for white separatism emerged in the 1980s.
+Leonard Zeskind has chronicled the movement in his book Blood and Politics, in which he argues that it has moved from the "margins to the mainstream".